 - The Worf Effect: When Aizen enters his chrysalis stage, Urahara is one of the three powerful Soul Reapers he effortlessly defeats as a reveal for his new power level.

 One of the most beloved female characters in Bleach.
 Yoruichi is the dark-skinned Soul Reaper who acts as a mentor/guide or sorts for Ichigo and friends in Soul Society and later revealed as one of the more powerful Soul Reapers.
-She was once a member of the Shihouin noble family, and mentored both Byakuya and Sui-Fon.
+She was once a member of the Shihouin noble family, and mentored both Byakuya and Sui-Feng.
 She has the ability to turn herself into a black cat, complete with masculine voice.
 Also, later chapters reveal her to be the former Captain of the 2nd squad of Gotei 13, preceding Sui-Feng.
+Her ultimate form is Shunkō: Raiju Senkei: Shunryū Kokubyō Senkei, which turns her into a human-cat-thunder goddess hybrid, granting her tremendous speed and strength at the (temporary) cost of her human intelligence and forcing her to behave like a cat.

 - Action Girl: Yoruichi is an excellent hand to hand fighter and developed a special technique to combine hand to hand combat with kido.